2024–25 Basket Liga Kobiet

-The 2024–25 Basket Liga Kobiet is the 90th season of the top division women's basketball league in Poland since its establishment in 1930.
-It starts in October 2024 with the first round of the regular season and ends in April 2025.
+The 2024–25 Basket Liga Kobiet was the 90th season of the top division women's basketball league in Poland since its establishment in 1930.
+It started in October 2024 with the first round of the regular season and ended in April 2025.

-KGHM BC Polkowice are the defending champions.
+KGHM BC Polkowice were the defending champions.

 VBW Arka Gdynia won their fourteenth title after beating InvestInTheWest Enea Gorzow in the final.

 Format

 Each team plays each other twice.
 The top eight teams qualify for the play offs where every round is held as a best of five series.